jpace/ijdk/README.md

    if (Comp.lt("def", "fed")) {
    }

+### Miscellaneous

+* colorized strings (on ANSI terminals)

+* an alternative "logging" (debugging output) module

 * briefer package hierarchy

 A top-level package, `ijdk`, contains subpackages, such as `ijdk.lang`, making for briefer import statements.
 This breaks with normal Java conventions, given that IJDK is more for brevity and clarity than convention.
-All IJDK commonly used classes are in `ijdk.lang`, making for more concise
+All IJDK commonly used classes are in `ijdk.lang` and `ijdk.collect`, making for more concise imports:
-imports:

 ```java
     import ijdk.lang.*;